 ![]() Welcome to my website!

-Link to ResearchGate profile here Link to Linkedln profile here Link to GitHub profile here Email: [email protected] or [email protected] Currently, I am a fifth-year graduate student in the Ecology and Evolutionary Biology program working in Dr. Jonathan Losos' Lab in the Department of Biology and Biomedical Sciences at Washington University in St. Louis.
+Link to ResearchGate profile here Link to Linkedln profile here Link to GitHub profile here Email: [email protected] or [email protected] Currently, I am a sixth-year graduate student in the Ecology and Evolutionary Biology program working in Dr. Jonathan Losos' Lab in the Department of Biology and Biomedical Sciences at Washington University in St. Louis.
 I'm originally from Puerto Tejada, Colombia.
 I received my B.S. degree in Biology in Universidad Icesi (Cali, Colombia) in 2018.
-Research Interest: Mountains have played a pivotal role in shaping ecological and evolutionary patterns for various groups of organisms, rendering them ideal subjects for studying adaptation and evolution patterns.
-My research centers on unraveling the intricacies of evolution within mountainous terrains, with a specific focus on anole species—a genus of neotropical lizards distinguished by a flag-like appendix on their neck.
-I am particularly intrigued by understanding how these anole species have evolved to adapt and diversify across the varying elevations of the Colombian Andes.
+Research Interest: Mountains have long shaped ecological and evolutionary patterns across diverse organisms, making them ideal landscapes for studying adaptation and diversification.
+My research focuses on unraveling the evolutionary complexities within mountainous regions, with particular attention to anole lizards—a neotropical genus marked by a distinctive flag-like dewlap.
+I am especially interested in how these species have evolved to adapt across the varying elevations of the Colombian Andes.
+In parallel, I bring extensive expertise in data analysis, visualization, and predictive modeling, leveraging large datasets to uncover patterns and inform interdisciplinary research.
 My research topics are listed below: 1) Evolutionary responses to climate change 2) Physiology, ecology, and behavior 3) Macroecology and macroevolution For more information do not hesitate to contact me.
-Best wishes Jhan |
+Best wishes Jhan Last updated: February 13, 2025 |